aws-samples/amazon-personalize-samples/PersonalizeCheatSheet2.0.md

 4. How do I filter results for certain conditions?
     1. Using the filters feature for either Interaction (https://aws.amazon.com/blogs/machine-learning/introducing-recommendation-filters-in-amazon-personalize/) or Metadata information ( https://aws.amazon.com/blogs/machine-learning/enhancing-recommendation-filters-by-filtering-on-item-metadata-with-amazon-personalize/ ).
     2. Filtering based on interaction history currently only considers the most recent 100 real-time interactions (PutEvents API) and the most recent 200 historical interactions in the dataset at the time of retraining.
 All event types are included in the 100/200 limits.
-5. I need to filter items based on a rolling date value but filters do not support dynamic values for range operators.
+5. I need to filter items based on a rolling date value ~~but filters do not support dynamic values for range operators~~.
 What are my options?
-    1. Range operators currently cannot be used with dynamic values so you must create a filter expression with a fixed value and then rotate the filter periodically to update the fixed value.
-The [filter rotator](https://github.com/aws-samples/amazon-personalize-samples/tree/master/next_steps/operations/filter_rotator) solution can be used to automate the rotation process.
+    1. Filters now support dynamic values with range operators (i.e. <, <=, >, >=).
+Add date values expressed as Unix timestamps to your Items dataset or reuse the `CREATION_TIMESTAMP` reserved column for filtering on item age.
+Then create a dynamic filter that compares a passed in date value (passed in at inference using the `filterValues` parameter) to the date value for items.
+For example, `INCLUDE ItemID WHERE Items.CREATION_TIMESTAMP > $TIMESTAMP` where `$TIMESTAMP` can be a date from the recent past.
 6. Why should I use Amazon Personalize over a custom solution?
     1. Assuming your data and use cases are aligned, this is a great way to get a best in class model in front of the end users faster.
 While handling the operational burden of running a recommendation system at scale, Personalize also frees you up to improve feature engineering, data collection, user experiences, or solve other problems.
 7. I have a use case where my customers purchase or interact with items in my catalog infrequently (e.g. purchasing a car).
 Is Personalize still a good fit?
     1. Yes, Personalize can still be put to use effectively for this type of use case.
-For example, a SIMS model can be trained based on all user activity such as browsing or purchase history (online and/or offline) and then used for similar item recommendations on item detail pages.
-This allows you to leverage recent activity across all active users to make relevant recommendations to returning users.
+For example, a Similar-Items model can be trained based on all user activity such as browsing or purchase history (online and/or offline) and then used for related item recommendations on item detail pages.
+This allows you to leverage recent activity across all active users to make relevant recommendations to anonymous/returning/cold users.
     2. Real-time recommendations are also effective here since Personalize is able to learn from a user’s current interest and adapt recommendations quickly.
 For example, recommend popular items initially and then quickly personalize recommendations after a few interactions are streamed using the PutEvents API.
 8. Should I use AutoML?
     1. No, the recipes solve different use cases.
 Take the time to select the most appropriate recipe for the use-case and skip this feature.
 9. Should I use HPO / How often?
     1. Infrequently.
 Take the results of one HPO job and use them explicitly in the solution config for several retrainings.
 Then run HPO again and repeat.
 Realistically tuned parameters should not shift much between training jobs.
-This approach will keep your training times, and therefore costs, lower than running HPO for all training jobs without sacrificing model accuracy.
+This approach will keep your training times, and therefore costs, lower than running HPO for all training jobs without sacrificing model quality.
 10. How can I predict the pricing of training?
     1. Unfortunately there really is not a great way to know this beforehand, we do have some testing that has been done on the MovieLens dataset.
 For example using `User-Personalization` it takes around  6 human hours for the training on 25M interactions but less than 1 human hour to train on 100k interactions.
 Because training is sharded over multiple hosts, the actual hours are, 53.9 hours for 50M and 2.135 hours for 100k.
 Billing is done on the actual hours, not the human ones.
 11. What is a TPS hour and how does it relate to pricing / usability?